Skip to content

 10 tips and best practices for cybersecurity awareness month

-Two kids on a tablet with mom and dad in the background
+Two kids use a tablet with mom and dad in the background

 Recent research from WatchGuard shows that a cyberattack takes place every 39 seconds, which translates into over 2,200 cases per day.